New Applicants (Specialist Pathway)

-The Specialist Pathway is a pathway to College Fellowship only suitable for Specialist International Medical Graduates (SIMGs) who qualify as Specialist Psychiatrists by obtaining the highest Specialist Psychiatrist qualification in the country at the time of qualification, and have attained registration as a Specialist Psychiatrist in that country, and who wish to remain and work in Australia permanently.
+The Specialist Pathway is a pathway to College Fellowship only suitable for Specialist International Medical Graduate (SIMG) Psychiatrists who qualify as Specialist Psychiatrists by having obtained the highest Specialist Psychiatrist qualification in the country of qualification at the time of qualification, and have attained registration as a Specialist Psychiatrist in that country, and who wish to remain and work in Australia permanently.

-The MRCPsych qualification alone (without a CCT/CCST/CESR) from the United Kingdom is not a recognised Specialist Psychiatrist qualification.
-Applicants holding a MRCPsych only are required to apply via the Training Pathway.
-Please contact the training department via email@example.com.
+It is important to note that the MRCPsych qualification alone (without a CCT/CCST) from the United Kingdom is not a recognised Specialist Psychiatrist qualification.
+Applicants holding a MRCPsych only are required to apply for Fellowship of the RANZCP via the Training Pathway.
+Please contact the Training department via firstname.lastname@example.org.

-- Flowchart of Specialist Pathway and Area of Need application process
+Flowchart of Specialist Pathway and Area of Need application process [PDF; 32 KB]

 For general information about the different Categories of Exemption please refer to the current Equivalence Guidelines on the Forms and Documents page.

-This document lists all closing dates and interview dates for each State Assessment Panel.
-Your place of employment will determine which State Assessment Panel will assess your application (e.g. if you are going into a position in NSW, you will be assessed by the NSW State Assessment Panel).
+Your place of employment in Australia/New Zealand will determine which State Assessment Panel will assess your application (e.g. if you are going into a position in NSW, you will be assessed by the NSW Assessment Panel).
 If you do not know which state you are going to work in, please let us know your preference and we will assess availability.